Exploring the Digital Revolution of the Late 90s

 The Digital Revolution Broke Down Boundaries

-Thanks to the digital revolution, affordable hardware and software helped artists to replicate the feel and capabilities of being in a recording studio without the expense.
-This, combined with the rise of a DIY culture helped artists to market and distribute their music independently, allowing them to bypass record labels.
-This helped genres such as EDM to take off, and as artists had more control over their content, it was also possible to encourage cross-cultural collaboration.
-Artists could hence work with each other across entire continents, as was the case with Talvin Singh’s collaboration with Ryuichi Sakamoto: https://www.theguardian.com/culture/2018/may/08/how-we-made-talvin-singh-ok-album-interview-mercury-bjork.
+Thanks to the digital revolution, affordable technology, and software like GarageBand, which you can find more about here: https://www.redbull.com/gb-en/how-garageband-changed-music, helped artists to replicate the feel and capabilities of being in a recording studio, without the expense.
+This, combined with a rise of DIY culture helped artists to market and distribute their music independently, allowing them to bypass record labels.
+This helped genres, such as EDM to take off, and as artists had more control over their content, it was also possible to encourage cross-cultural collaboration.

 This led to new genres and distinctive musical styles being created.
 Streaming platforms such as Spotify, Apple Music, and even YouTube also made music accessible to anyone who had an internet connection.
 Algorithmic recommendations ensured that new songs that were gaining traction were put in the spotlight, which helped EDM in particular to take hold of the market while gaining more airtime on radio stations.